 A. The Health Information Act outlines conditions under which personal health information can be accessed.
 You can go through a patient’s chart without consent only if:

 In advance of a study application, researchers may need to review charts to see if their site would be eligible/if they have sufficient subject numbers.
-Access to charts/patient data for this limited inquiry is permissible; however this limited access requires CHREB review and approval.
-See the CHREB application Form 1b: Pre-study Health Information Review.
+In these situations, please contact Alberta Health Services (AHS) Research Facilitation for more information.

 Q. On what grounds does the CHREB grant a waiver of consent to access personal health information?